dataloop-ai-apps/yolov8-segmentation/README.md

 ## Deployment

-After installing the pretrained model or finetuning it on your data, it is necessary to deploy it so it can be used for prediction.
+After installing the pretrained model or fine-tuning it on your data, it is necessary to deploy it, so it can be used for prediction.

 ### Deploying with the Platform

-In the Model Management page of your project, find a pretrained or finetuned version of your YOLOv8-segmentation model and click the three dots in the right of the model's row and select the "Deploy" option:
+In the Model Management page of your project, find a pretrained or fine-tuned version of your YOLOv8-segmentation model and click the three dots in the right of the model's row and select the "Deploy" option:

 <img width="1430" alt="image" src="https://github.com/dataloop-ai-apps/yolov8-segmentation/assets/124260926/413324a5-251f-459c-998b-72022e13c5be">